thetpaingsoe/flutter_bloc_demo/README.md

 - Download packages using ( flutter pub get )
 - And Run the project

+## Unit Test
+For the testing we used test, bloc_test, and mockito
+- In-order to run the test you can run using `flutter test` to run all the test cases.
+- If you want to run individual test case, please add the file path behind the command `flutter test {full_path}`
+- All our test cases will be under `test/`

 ## Action Items
 - [x] Basic Counter with Bloc
 - [x] Basic Counter with Cubit